PracticalAstronomyCrew/knowledgebase/docs/source/pm/p14-exoplanet-transit.rst

 ^^^^^^^^^^^^^^^^^^^^^
     * Observation Time

-        * You will be observing a FULL night shift.
+        * You will be observing a FULL night.
 You will try to observe twice.

     * Target Selection